adepedia/adepedia-on-ohdsi/README.md

 # adepedia-on-ohdsi
-The development of ETL scripts to load ADE datasets into the OHDSI CDM.
+The development of ETL scripts to load FDA adverse event reporting system (FAERS) datasets into the OHDSI (OMOP) CDM.

 # Publications